Neil-McNaughton-Lab/EEG-StopSignalTask/README.md

-# Stop Signal Task - fMRI
+# Stop Signal Task - EEG version
 ## Overview:
 Welcome!
 This is Professor Neil McNaughton's Lab's Stop Signal Task (SST) experiment (see the below figure).
-This SST was created with the intention of being used in conjunction with functional magnetic resonance imaging (fMRI).
+This SST was created with the intention of being used in conjunction with an electroencephalogram (EEG).

 As is standard with SSTs this task can be broken into two types of trials: go trials and stop trials.
 A single go trial our SST consists of the